30 Aug 2019

 II.
 Market Competition

 After more than 20 years of rapid growth in its furniture industry, China has now become the world’s largest furniture production base and exporter.
-According to information released by the China National Furniture Association (CNFA), there are 45 furniture manufacturing clusters in China, covering the six regions the Pearl River Delta (PRD), Yangtze River Delta (YRD), Bohai Rim, northeastern China, central China and western China.
-The PRD has the highest concentration of the furniture industry with the highest production output and strongest integrated support capability.
+According to information released by the China National Furniture Association (CNFA), there are 50 furniture manufacturing clusters in China, covering the six regions of the Pearl River Delta (PRD), Yangtze River Delta (YRD), Bohai Rim, northeastern China, central China and western China.
+The PRD is China’s largest furniture manufacturing base with the highest furniture industry concentration, the highest production output and strongest integrated support capability.
 Next come Fujian, Zhejiang, Jiangsu, Shandong and Shanghai, which have an edge in product quality and operations management.
 In the YRD region, led by Shanghai, the furniture industry is developing fast, with the highest average growth rate in the country.
 The northern and northeastern regions, with Beijing as the centre, have a sound furniture industry base and rich wood resources.
-As for the central and western regions, the furniture industry is actively capitalising on the opportunities arising from the urbanisation and Belt and Road Initiative.
+As for the central and western regions, the furniture industry is actively capitalising on the opportunities arising from urbanisation and Belt and Road Initiative.

 Selected specialised regional production bases in China:

-China's furniture industry has started the process of upgrading, with advanced manufacturing and the application of information technology in production as the main direction.
-Furniture enterprises need to upgrade their products and give greater added value by raising the level of technology innovation to achieve the aim of low cost, high quality and high efficiency.
-A key future development trend is green manufacturing, in which the whole life cycle of products must be conducive to environmental protection and the reduction of energy consumption.
-For example, paying greater attention to the protection of the environment, human health and home safety in the production process will help sustain the development of the furniture industry.
+China's furniture industry has started the process of upgrading, with advanced manufacturing and the application of information technology in production.
+Furniture enterprises need to upgrade their products and give greater added value by raising the level of technology innovation to achieve low cost, high quality and high efficiency.
+A key future development trend is green manufacturing, with the whole life cycle of products conducive to environmental protection and the reduction of energy consumption.
+For example, paying greater attention to environmental protection, human health and home safety in the production process will help sustain the development of the furniture industry.

 In the children’s furniture market, domestic brands account for the lion’s share.
-Currently, some famous brands including Aokok and Colorlife have already emerged in the mainland children’s furniture market.
-In entering the mainland market, some foreign children’s furniture brands choose to use locally sourced materials or imported boards for processing in the mainland in order to appeal to the local market.
+Currently, some famous brands, including Aokok and Colorlife, have already emerged in the mainland children’s furniture market.
+In entering the mainland market, some overseas children’s furniture brands choose to use locally sourced materials or imported boards for processing in the mainland in order to appeal to the local market.

 III.
 Sales Channels

 Traditional furniture enterprises mainly market their products in three ways: first, consignment through distributors in various places; second, renting premises in various places and selling the products themselves; third, displaying and selling products through large furniture malls or furniture marts.
 Meanwhile, some specialised stores and chain stores with financial clout have emerged.
+As the internet develops rapidly and e-commerce grows in leaps and bounds, online shopping is becoming an increasingly popular sales channel.
 According to the HKTDC’s consumer survey, large home centres are the major channel through which consumers obtain information on furniture products.

 In recent years, furniture hypermarkets have been developing rapidly.
-Many of these hypermarkets develop in various places across China in the form of single-brand chain operation.
+Their business scope has also extended to cover areas like interior design and decoration, renovation and on-site testing and repair, providing one-stop service to consumers.
+Many of these hypermarkets have developed in various places across China as single-brand chain operations.
 There are also hypermarket clusters, i.e. a high concentration of different types of furniture hypermarkets within the same region, as well as general merchandise stores, which not only sell furniture but also other household supplies and even building materials.
-Where product mix is concerned, many chain operated hypermarkets are also general merchandise stores.
-Red Star Macalline is currently the leading home mart operator on the mainland.
+Where product mix is concerned, many chain hypermarkets are also general merchandise stores.

-The operation focus of different sales channels varies.
+The focus of different sales channels varies.
 For instance, large furniture marts mainly offer home furniture but also sell office furniture.
-Specialised stores generally sell their own brand, with the majority of these stores being larger domestic production enterprises and famous foreign brands, such as IKEA from Sweden, the earliest foreign brand which set up specialised stores on the mainland.
+Specialised stores generally sell their own brand, with the majority of these stores being larger domestic production enterprises and famous foreign brands, such as IKEA from Sweden, the first foreign brand to set up specialised stores on the mainland.
 This sales format is often adopted by foreign furniture companies.

-In recent years, to make furniture part of the everyday life of consumers, some branded mart chains have created ‘shopping district’ by such measures as bringing in famous foreign brands, setting up home experience stores, building commercial complexes or establishing furniture villages.
-This way, they have successfully raised brand awareness and increased sales several folds.
+In recent years, to make furniture part of consumers’ everyday life, some branded mart chains have created ‘shopping districts’ by such measures as bringing in famous foreign brands, setting up home experience stores, building commercial complexes or establishing furniture villages.
+This way, they have successfully raised brand awareness and increased sales several fold.

 IV.
 Import and Trade Regulations